 As mentioned in an earlier post, kids in the beginning stages of reading, as well as older readers experiencing difficulty, benefit from decodable texts.
 These are books or passages that use almost only sounds and letters that have already been learned.
 Children rely on sounding out, or decoding, the words.
-There are usually pictures, but children are not encouraged to use them to help them figure out the words.
+There are usually pictures, but children are not encouraged to use them to help figure out the words.
 Using decodables encourages kids to focus on all the sounds and letters in words, which helps them recognize words more and more efficiently each time they encounter them.

 Because decodable texts start out with only a few sounds/letters, the first stories often sound pretty contrived, such as A cat on a mat.
 A cat has a map.
 For this reason, decodable readers sometimes have a bad rap.
 A popular alternative is levelled readers that start out with simple sentences and basic vocabulary, but don’t control the sounds/letters used, even in the earliest books.
 For example, an early levelled reader might contain the words night, eyes, and where, which are pretty complicated from a phonics point of view.
 The idea is that focusing on more interesting texts is more likely to engage young readers and make them want to read.
 Whether to focus on decodable or levelled texts has actually been a debate in education for years.
 I strongly advocate for the use of decodable texts in the early stages of reading development, for the following reasons: